APrzybylowska/APrzybylowska/README.md

 :school: I am Mechatronics Engineer graduated from Wroclaw University of Science and Technology.

-:construction_worker_woman:	I am a highly motivated and curious person with a passion for the intersection of technology and industry.
+:construction_worker_woman:	I am a highly motivated and curious person with a passion for the intersection of IT and industry.

-:robot:	Currently, I work as a Robotics Software Engineer using Python, where I combine my previous experience as a programmer of industrial robotics and automation control systems with the world of IT.
+:robot:	I am currently working as a Python Developer.
+I have several years of experience in the industry.
+Previously, I worked as an Automation and Robotics Engineer and as a Robotics Software Engineer.

-## :hammer_and_wrench: Languages and Tools :
+## Languages and technologies I use:
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original-wordmark.svg" title="Python" alt="Python" width="40" height="40"/>&nbsp;
   <img src="https://github.com/devicons/devicon/blob/master/icons/pytest/pytest-original-wordmark.svg" title="Pytest" alt="Pytest" width="40" height="40"/>&nbsp;